IVEO-AB/jquery-scrollspy/README.md

-# NOTE: This is a new version scrollspy, which includes a ton of bug fixes and efficiency improvements.
+# NOTE: This is a new version of scrollspy, which includes a ton of bug fixes and efficiency improvements.

 # jquery-scrollspy